michalwa/py-cliffs/README.md

         vars = [1]
         params = {'hour': 2, 'days': 'monday', 'message': 'Hello, world!'}

-And will reject the following:
+And will reject the following with appropriate info:

-    set alarm
-    set loud alarm at
-    set alarm at pm
+    set alarm          (Expected literal 'at')
-    ...
+    set loud alarm at  (Expected argument for parameter <hour>) set alarm at pm    (Argument 'pm' for parameter <hour> does not match type int) ...

 For more syntax features and implementation details check out the [example](example.py).